seramirezruiz/cld-master/about.md

 ---

 <p class="message">
 The Comparative Legislators Database (CLD) is a one-stop shop for rich, diverse and integrated individual-level data on national political representatives.
 The database contains information for over 67,000 contemporary and historical legislators from 16 countries.
-In our project, we unite collaborative micro-data collection efforts and bring these together through the use of Wikipedia and Wikidata.
+It unites collaborative micro-data collection efforts and brings these together through the integration of data from Wikipedia, Wikidata, and other sources.

 </p>

 ---